Eldorado Resorts Buys Caesars For $17.3 Billion

 Eldorado Resorts is buying Caesars Entertainment for $17.3 billion, in a cash-and-stock deal that the companies say will create the largest gambling company in the U.S.

-To acquire the venerable Caesars name and properties, Eldorado will part with $7.2 billion in cash and around 77 million in stock shares.
+To acquire the venerable Caesars name and properties, Eldorado will part with $7.2 billion in cash and around 77 million stock shares.
 It will also take on Caesars' outstanding debt.
-Its shareholders will wind up with 51 percent of the combined company.
+Its shareholders will wind up with 51% of the combined company.

-The new casino giant will use the Caesars name.
-But all of its top leadership will come from Eldorado, from Chairman Gary Carano and CEO Tom Reeg to other top spots.
+The new casino giant will use the Caesars name, but all of its top leadership will come from Eldorado, from Chairman Gary Carano and CEO Tom Reeg to other top spots.

 Eldorado operates 26 gambling properties in the U.S., extending from Nevada eastward to states such as Colorado, Missouri, Louisiana and New Jersey.
-It will now also take control of a portfolio that includes Caesars Palace, Harrah's, and Bally's, giving it a total of some 60 properties in 16 states.
+It will now also take control of a portfolio that includes Caesars Palace, Harrah's and Bally's, giving it a total of some 60 properties in 16 states.

 "Together, we will have an extremely powerful suite of iconic gaming and entertainment brands," Reeg said of the deal, "as well as valuable strategic alliances with industry leaders in sports betting and online gaming."